Associate Professor of Music

 Sommer is also active as a concert saxophonist, performing recitals of newly commissioned pieces and masterworks both regionally and abroad.
 Performances include John Mackey's Soprano Saxophone Concerto and David Biedenbender's “Dreams in Dusk” with the Colorado State University Symphonic Band.
 He is also a member of the consortium to commission a new soprano saxophone concerto from William Bolcom, which he premiered in 2016 with the CSU Wind Symphony.

 Peter has performed with the Dallas Symphony Orchestra, the Colorado Symphony Orchestra, and the Colorado Music Festival Orchestra, and has been a featured jazz soloist at North American Saxophone Alliance Regional and Biennial Conferences.
 He has also performed at IAJE International Conferences in Anaheim and Toronto, Canada, and has performed at World Saxophone Congresses in Valencia, Spain, Bangkok, Thailand, St. Andrews, Scotland and Strasbourg, France.

-Peter Sommer is associate professor of Jazz Studies and Saxophone at Colorado State University in Fort Collins.
-At CSU, Mr. Sommer directs Jazz Ensemble I and coordinates the Jazz Studies area.
+Peter Sommer is associate professor of saxophone at Colorado State University in Fort Collins.
+At CSU, Mr. Sommer heads the saxophone studio and directs the Jazz Combos.